Lamine Diack

 Lamine Diack (7 June 1933 – 3 December 2021) was a Senegalese businessman, sports administrator, and athlete.
 He was president of the International Association of Athletics Federations (IAAF) from 1999 to 2015.
 He was the subject of numerous investigations into corruption during his tenure as president.
 He was also a member of the International Olympic Committee (IOC) from 1999 to 2013, then an honorary member from 2014 to 2015, and the chairman of the National Water Company "Société Nationale des Eaux" of Senegal (SONES) from 1995 to 2001.
 He had been under house arrest since November 2015, and his trial in France started in June 2020.
 On 16 September 2020, Diack, his son Papa Massata Diack, the head of the IAAF anti-doping department Gabriel Dolle, and other persons were given prison sentences for their part in a coverup of doping in Russia.

 Athlete

 Diack was a champion long jumper in the late 1950s, winning the event at the 1958 French Athletics Championships and holding the French/West African record from 1957 to 1960.

+Political career

+In addition to his sports administration roles, Diack had a prominent career in Senegalese national and municipal politics.
+He served as the Secretary of State for Youth and Sports between 1970 and 1973.
+In 1978, Diack was elected Mayor of Dakar, a position he held until 1980, while concurrently serving as a member of the National Assembly of Senegal in 1978, a position he held until 1993, eventually becoming its Senior Vice-President from 1988 to 1993.